 Replacing inefficient air conditioning systems, switching to energy efficient lighting, replacing inefficient appliances and remembering to switch things off, rather than leave them on standby, all have a big impact.

-A Building Management System allows the heating and cooling of a building to be centrally controlled.
+A BMS or Building Management System controls the heating, cooling and often lighting.
+They are common in larger applications, but the settings are often wrong.
 In one example, Cheshire-based housing trust reduced its heating bills by 30% – saving £1,796 and 13 tonnes of CO2e a year – after installing a Building Management System.
 By automatically responding to outside temperature and occupancy levels, the system paid for itself in less than 4.5 years.

 A Heat Pump uses the latent heat in the atmosphere, the ground or the water that surrounds us, to heat the spaces we work in.
 Installation is relatively easy, even in an older building and can save as much as 50% of the overall energy bill.
 In our own case study here in a historic building, the CoP of the heat pump installation was 3.4, meaning that for every £ of energy put into powering the system, £3.40 was delivered in heating.

 This is a peak figure and over the whole year, when it’s colder outside, the system would need to work harder to deliver the same level of heating.
 This Seasonal Performance Factor (SPF) needs to be at 2.5 or above to qualify as a renewable technology.